zaidloni/apiwiz-assignment/README.md

 ### 5. Toast Notifications

 - Utilizes `react-toastify` for user-friendly notifications.
-- Provides feedback for actions such as fetching word details.
+- Provides feedback for actions such as invalid word or word not found.

 ### 6. External Dependencies